 Our Facility has a stated capacity of over 500.
-The nature of hockey and figure skating events enables us to operate at or below 50% of our capacity.
+The nature of hockey and figure skating events enables us to operate at well below this capacity if mandated by North Carolina or Mecklenburg County.
 To help us reduce the total number of people in the rink: